 add_filter( 'allow_dev_auto_core_updates', '__return_true' );

-Auto updates only apply to plugins and themes under special circumstances controlled by the WordPress team.
-To update themes and plugins automatically, simply use the following filter:
+To update WordPress themes and plugins automatically, simply use the following filters:

 - For plugins: